A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Introduction

 \section{Introduction}

 Session types are a type-based approach to the verification of message-passing programs.
-A session type specifies what and when should be exchanged through a channel.
+A session type specifies what messages should be exchanged through a channel and in what order.
 This makes session types a useful tool to enforce safety and liveness properties related to communication correctness.
-Originated in the realm of concurrency theory, session types have had a significant impact on the foundations of programming languages~\cite{DBLP:journals/csur/HuttelLVCCDMPRT16}, but also on their practice~\cite{DBLP:journals/ftpl/AnconaBB0CDGGGH16}.
-Our goal in this work is to understand to what extent session types can admit simpler, more fundamental formulations.
-This foundational question has concrete practical ramifications, as we discuss next.
+Originated in the realm of concurrency theory---and using the $\pi$-calculus as specification language---session types have had a significant impact on the foundations of programming languages~\cite{DBLP:journals/csur/HuttelLVCCDMPRT16}, but also on their practice~\cite{DBLP:journals/ftpl/AnconaBB0CDGGGH16}. \plscheck{Our goal in this work is to understand to what extent session types can admit simpler formulations and to clarify the status of such formulations.}

-In session-typed languages, \emph{sequencing} constructs in types and processes specify the intended structure of message-passing protocols.
-For example, in the session type $S = \btinp{\mathsf{int}} \btinp{\mathsf{int}} \btout{\mathsf{bool}} \tinact$, sequencing (denoted `$;$') allows us to specify a protocol for a channel that \emph{first} receives (?) two integers, \emph{then} sends (!) a boolean, and \emph{finally} ends.
-As such, $S$ could type a service that checks for integer equality.
-Sequencing in types goes hand-in-hand with sequencing in processes, which is specified using prefix constructs (denoted~`$.$').
+In session-typed languages, \emph{sequencing} constructs in types and processes specify the intended structure of message-passing protocols. \plscheck{Sequencing is what distinguishes session types from other type systems, such as simple types~\cite{PierceSangiorgi95} and linear types~\cite{LinearPi}, in which a channel's type specifies exactly one communication action, rather than a series of actions.} For example, in the session type $S = \btinp{\mathsf{int}} \btinp{\mathsf{int}} \btout{\mathsf{bool}} \tinact$, sequencing (denoted `$;$') allows us to specify a protocol for a channel that \emph{first} receives (?) two integers, \emph{then} sends (!) a boolean, and \emph{finally} ends ($\tinact$).
+As such, $S$ could be the type of a service that checks for integer equality.

+Sequencing in types goes hand-in-hand with sequencing in processes, which is specified using the prefix construct (denoted~`$.$').
 The $\pi$-calculus process $P = \binp{s}{x_1} \binp{s}{x_2} \bout{s}{x_1=x_2} \inact$ is an implementation of the equality service: it \emph{first} expects two values on name $s$, \emph{then} outputs a boolean on $s$, and \emph{finally} stops.
-Thus, name $s$ in $P$ conforms to the session type~$S$.
-Session types can also specify sequencing within labeled choices and recursion; these typed constructs are also in close match with their respective process expressions.
+We can see that name $s$ in $P$ conforms to the session type~$S$.
+Session types can also specify protocols in which sequencing occurs within labeled choices and recursion; these typed constructs are also in close match with their respective process expressions.
+This way, e.g., a recursive variant of $S$ is $\trec{t}\btinp{\mathsf{int}} \btinp{\mathsf{int}} \btout{\mathsf{bool}} \vart{t}$, which specifies a \emph{persistent} integer equality service.